klabu-lesvos-badge

 Mohamed Reza and Javad, two avid runners in Lesvos

-Through daily programmes, our project partner YSR offers newly arrived asylum seekers a wide range of sports such as climbing, kickboxing and volleyball.
-The KLABU clubhouse is run by YSR and the refugee community, and many sports activities are organised by the refugees themselves.
+The clubhouse is now run by YSR, and many sports activities such as climbing, kickboxing and volleyball are organised by the refugees community.
 This gives newly arrived asylum seekers the opportunity to learn new skills and gain confidence not only for their time on Lesvos - but well into their futures.

 KLABU Yoga & Sport With Refugees